typst/packages/README.md

   otherwise unnecessarily increase the bundle size.
 Don't exclude the README or the LICENSE.

-Thrid-party tools can add their own entry under the `[tool]` section to attach their own typst specific config to the manifest.
+Third-party tools can add their own entry under the `[tool]` section to attach their own typst specific config to the manifest.

 ```toml